Myrover/Reese Fellowship Homes Inc

 Myrover/Reese Fellowship Homes Inc - Fayetteville, NC

-Myrover/reese Fellowship Homes Inc is a substance and mental health treatment center located at 613 Quality Road in the 28306 zip code in Fayetteville, NC.
+Myrover/reese Fellowship Homes Inc is a dual diagnosis treatment facility located at 613 Quality Road in the 28306 zip code in Fayetteville, NC.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Myrover/reese Fellowship Homes Inc include cognitive behavioral therapy, 12-step rehab and trauma counseling.
-Myrover/reese Fellowship Homes Inc provides regular outpatient treatment, outpatient treatment and 90 day and 1 year rehab.
-It also provides inpatient dual diagnosis treatment, residential treatment for substance abuse and halfway house.
+Some of the treatment approaches used by Myrover/reese Fellowship Homes Inc include 12 step rehabilitation, brief intervention and motivational interviewing.
+Myrover/reese Fellowship Homes Inc provides long term rehab, regular outpatient treatment and outpatient services.
+It also provides inpatient treatment for dual diagnosis, residential substance abuse treatment and halfway house.

 Address: 613 Quality Road, Fayetteville, NC 28306